Esmokes17/fds/README.md

-# FDS
+# FileD
-This is a file distribute system.
+This is a file hashing distribution

-You could give them a file that gives you hashes of parts of your files in the Merkle tree and also you could prove the file with that hashes and index bits.
+You could give it a file then it gives you list of your files hashes from the Merkletree and also you could prove the file with that hashes and index bits.
-(also in future is added network)
+(also in future will be added network to it)

 Note: this project in development